Essential AML/CFT Guidelines for Fintechs in the Philippines

 AML Regulatory Framework

 The Philippines has a comprehensive legal framework to combat money laundering and terrorist financing.
-The primary legislation governing AML/CFT is the Anti-Money Laundering Act of 2001 (AMLA), as amended by Republic Act No. 10365 in 2017.
+The primary legislation governing AML/CFT is the Anti-Money Laundering Act of 2001 (AMLA) also known as Republic Act No. 9160, and its amended version in 2017, known as Republic Act No. 10365 in 2017.
 This Act is supplemented by various regulations and guidelines issued by the Anti-Money Laundering Council (AMLC), the country's financial intelligence unit.

 The AMLC has issued the following key AML/CFT regulations and guidelines: